Changissnz/nu_merchant_principal/README.md

 been written to demonstrate that the structure that is a graph has these capabilities stated.

-Suppose an "alliance" rests on an connection of expectations with an "alliance" factor.
+Suppose an "alliance" rests on a connection of expectations with an "alliance" factor.
 And this expected connection is actually many edges (connections) between constituents (plural) of the "alliance" with the "alliance" factor.